 Granada is visibly wealthier than León, with its colonial buildings looking more polished/done up.
 It has also more tourists and expats, which may be the reason why it is way pricier.
 Its people seemed less friendly than the locals in León.

-Granada felt less safe to walk around after dark, even in the city centre.
+Granada felt less safe walking around after dark, even in the city centre.
 If you head out to the Centro Turístico and have dinner at one of the restaurants there, take a taxi back to your accommodation.
 Granada’s city centre is a kilometre away from the lakeshore (and even further when you are at the Centro Turístico).

 León is rough around the edges.
 It feels unpretentious and bohemian.
 Its colonial buildings are more crumbling and weathered than Granada’s.

 It is considered the City of Poets.
 Some of Nicaragua’s greatest poets have come from here (for example, Alfonso Cortés and Salomón de la Selva) or died here (like the great Rubén Darío).
-León is also home of Nicaragua’s oldest university, with lots of students around.
+León is also home to Nicaragua’s oldest university, with lots of students around.

 León is considered the safest place in the country.
 People leave their front doors open to let in the breeze during the day.
 Everyone is friendly and seems happy to help (each other and strangers).

-Considering the airport serves Nicaragua’s capital, we were surprised how small it was.
+Considering the airport serves Nicaragua’s capital, we were surprised at how small it was.
 Upon arrival, as you go through security to get your passport stamped, you are also expected to pay USD10 per person for the tourist card.
 Conveniently placed just opposite the border officials is a Foreign Exchange booth.
 However, be warned: their exchange rates are THE WORST.
 Only change money here if (and whatever amount) you really need to.
 We were able to withdraw NIO10,000 (approximately USD330) from the ATM in the baggage claim area.

 Getting from the Airport to the UCA Terminal